 2.4 Atomic Absorption Spectroscopy (AAS)

-samples.
 The samples were analyzed using an atomic absorption spectrophotometer (Agilent Technologies, USA).
 The concentration of Fe, Zn, Ca, and Cu was expressed in mg/kg (ppm) based on dry weight.
 Atomic absorption spectroscopy (AAS) is a spectro-analytical procedure for the quantitative determination of the concentration of a particular element (the analytic) in a sample to be analyzed.
 They were using the absorption of optical radiation (light) by a system (Multiwave ECO Anton Paar GmbH) with a closed door.
 For 5 seeds 5 ml of diacid mixture was used.
 The digested samples were transferred in a 50 ml graduated falcon tube and diluted up to 25 ml volume with double distilled water.
 Blank was also diluted in the same way as test-free atoms in the gaseous state.
 It requires standards with known analytic content to establish the relationship between the measured absorbance and the analytic concentration and therefore is based upon Beer-Lambert Law.
 For the preparation of the standard solution, 5 ml of diacid mixture was taken in a graduated tube.
 The respective volumes or standards of the respective metals were added.
 Then the volume was made up to 50 ml using a pipette.
 The standards of Fe used were 0.5 ppm (parts per million), 1 ppm, 2 ppm, 3 ppm, 4 ppm, 5 ppm.
 The standards of Zn used were 0.1 ppm, 0.2 ppm, 0.4 ppm, 0.6 ppm, 0.8 ppm.
 The standards of Ca used were 0.5 ppm, 1 ppm, 2 ppm, 3 ppm, 4 ppm.
 The standards of Cu used were 0.1 ppm, 0.2 ppm, 0.4 ppm, 0.6 ppm, 0.8 ppm, 1 ppm.
 The prepared standards were first checked and analyzed to obtain the standard curve.
 After that, the samples were analyzed based on the standard curve.
 Before starting the analysis, the fuel gas pressure, and supply of gases (namely Acetylene and air) were thoroughly checked.
 After that elements are selected, and measurement parameters are adjusted.
 Finally, once no gas leakage was detected, the analysis of data started.
 The entire analysis was done using Wizard software

 Table 2: Backcross data of recipient parent and donor parent with different generations and background recoveries and their respective populations.